Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awscloudwatch.md

   },
   "steps": [{
     "check_logical_name": "SubmitEvent",
-    "description": "This step attempts to submit a metric using PutMetricData API call."
+    "description": "This step attempts to submit a metric using PutMetricData API call.", "timeout_secs": 900
   }, {
     "check_logical_name": "GetEvent",
-    "description": "Using ListMetricsCommand API call, this step attempts to retrieve a list of metrics matching the event submitted in a previous step."
+    "description": "Using ListMetricsCommand API call, this step attempts to retrieve a list of metrics matching the event submitted in a previous step.", "timeout_secs": 900
   }]
 }
 ```